heyosj/new-portfolio/README.md

 ### CSS

-I wanted to work on specificity, turned out to be a lot more writing than intened but did nice readable look.
+I wanted to work on specificity, turned out to be a lot more writing than intended but did nice readable look.

 I also went with variables as can be seen here.
 ![css variables declared in root](./imgs/markdown-imgs/cssvariables.png)

 ### JS

-The bulk of the JavaScript is being used here to pull my GitHub repos to searve in the additional projects area.
+The bulk of the JavaScript is being used here to pull my GitHub repos to serve in the additional projects area.
 The thought behind this was that as I create more repos the portfolio would update itself.
 ![function written to access github repositories](./imgs/markdown-imgs/github.png)

 ### Performance

 I ran several lighthouse audits to see which areas could use improvements.
-Here is when I realized the importance in Accessibilty (which the red in my svgs don't help much so expect an improvement to come for that) as well as minifying my CSS code.
+Here is when I realized the importance in Accessibility (which the red in my svgs don't help much so expect an improvement to come for that) as well as minifying my CSS code.

 ##### Thanks for taking the time to read this!